You are here

 Application Deadlines & Submissions:

-- The next UROP Application/Proposal deadline for summer/fall 2019 projects will be 11:59 PM Monday February 18, 2019.
-The following deadline date is expected to be Monday October 7, 2019 11:59 PM for 2020 spring projects; please check the website for confirmation on this date.
+- The next UROP Application/Proposal deadline for spring 2020 projects is expected to be Monday October 7, 2019 11:59 PM; please check the website for confirmation on this date.

 All UMD UROP applications must be submitted electronically through the University of Minnesota Twin Cities website here.